 Mission and objectives

-The overall objective of the Task Group on Data from Participatory Mapping for the SDGs is to study data on environmental changes generated by participatory mapping projects and platforms for the specific requirements of the Result Framework proposed by the United Nations (UN) 2030 Agenda.
-The work of the Task Group focuses on indicators associated with the Sustainable Development Goals (SDGs), especially Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) and other high-level policy frameworks, such as the Sendai Framework for Disaster Risk Reduction and the post-2020 biodiversity monitoring framework proposed by the Convention for Biological Diversity (CBD).
-The alignment facilitates and encourages the inclusion of participatory mapping in the official monitoring of the SDGs and other policies at local, national, and global levels.
-Our Task Group is particularly interested in evaluating the use of Participatory Geographic Information Systems (PGIS) data for underrepresented groups in relation to global environmental challenges.
+The overall objective of the TG on Citizen-Generated Data for the SDGs is to support the use of citizen-generated data for requirements of the Result Framework proposed by the United Nations (UN) 2030 Agenda.
+Namely we focus on indicators associated with the Sustainable Development Goals (SDGs), especially Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) and other high-level policy frameworks, such as the Sendai Framework for Disaster Risk Reduction and the post-2020 biodiversity monitoring framework proposed by the Convention for Biological Diversity (CBD).
+Our group is particularly involved in providing guidance for the UN Statistical Division on characteristics, quality, ethics, and sustainment of citizen-generated data.
+Our engagement supports the development of a framework for communities and NSOs to engage on citizen-generated data in the official monitoring of the SDGs.

 - Peter Elias, Department of Geography, University of Lagos, Nigeria